FRIDAY, JUNE 22

 Youth as perpetrators, victims and peace builders

-This session focuses on UNSC 2250 resolution as it relates to the role of youth in peace building and countering violent extremism, and the process that has been achieved thus far.
+This session focuses on UNSC 2250 resolution as it relates to the role of youth in peace building and countering violent extremism, and the results that have been achieved.

-The UN Security Council warns that “today’s generation of youth is the largest the world has ever known, and accounted for many of those civilians affected by armed conflict, including as refugees and displaced persons.”
-Therefore, this session will focus on the UNSC 2250 parameters of participation, protection, prevention, partnerships and reintegration and how these have been exercised to increase the inclusive representation of youth in formal peace processes.
-It will consider to what extent this resolution has shaped youth’s inputs and collective action in peace building efforts.
-The session will also explore the possibilities of building youth resilience through dialogue mechanisms, and on the connection between the lack of economic and social inclusion, and radicalization.
+The UN Security Council warns that “today’s generation of youth is the largest the world has ever known, and accounts for many of those civilians aﬀected by armed conﬂict, including as refugees and displaced persons”.
+This session will focus on the UNSC 2250 parameters of participation, protection, prevention, partnerships and reintegration and the inclusive representation of youth in formal peace processes.
+The session will also explore the possibilities of building youth resilience through dialogue mechanisms, and the link between the lack of economic and social inclusion, and radicalisation.

 Zannah Mustapha, 2017 Winner of UNHCR Nansen Refugee Award; Nancy Herz, human rights defender and writer; Noëlla Richard, UNDP Youth Global Programme Manager and Olga Zeleniuk, Ukrainian Center for Concordance.

 Host for the day: Ingunn Trosholmen, Deputy Mayor of Lillehammer